syndrome is brain injury that occurs when someone shakes a baby or throws a baby

 Symptoms can start quickly, especially in a badly injured

 child.
-Other times, it may take a few days for brain swelling to show symptoms.
+Other times, it may take a few days for brain swelling to cause symptoms.

 symptoms will get better with rest.
 By the time the child gets to a doctor, the

-child needs urgent care.
+child may need urgent care.
 In some cases, the child may be in a coma before a

 caregiver seeks help.